 A new company has very distinct needs and goals, however.
 The stakes feel higher than at a more established business.
 And not all startups understand how best to take advantage of an investment in public relations.
 Here are some of the most common mistakes made by new businesses.

 Some startups make small timing miscalculations, like signing on an agency right after a major funding announcement.
+(Pro tip: professional help will nearly always amplify your funding announcement.)
 Worse, they may let the news trickle out without a proper media strategy.
-Or, they may bring on a PR team just weeks before a key conference or product launch and expect a full plan rollout.
+Or, they bring on a PR team just weeks before a key conference or product launch and expect a full plan rollout.
 Still others start with a PR firm too soon.
 If the startup doesn’t yet have a clear selling proposition, solid financing, and a good story to tell, the investment in PR is likely premature.

 Some startups think an agency can work miracles without help or input from them.
 That isn’t true; earned media is generated by hard work, research, and creativity.
 Most importantly, it’s a cooperative effort.
 It’s the job of the startup – and their PR team – to identify and shape its story and serve it up to the right people.
 It isn’t always easy or quick, which is why many PR agencies spend the first month or more hammering out strategy and messaging.
 A more common form of unrealistic thinking is the startup who’s convinced it takes one big feature to magically transform the business.
 That’s unlikely, because PR is best at building brand visibility and credibility over time.
 Part of the art of public relations is leveraging the initial stories into a longer, more important narrative for top-tier media and influencers.